dijasila/GPAW/doc/documentation/tddft/linear_response2.rst

 Note also!
 The ``max_energy_diff`` parameter does **not** mean that the TDDFT excitations would be converged up to this energy.
-Typically, the ``max_energy_diff`` needs to be much larger than the smallest excitation energy of interest to obtained well converged results.
+Typically, the ``max_energy_diff`` needs to be much larger than the smallest excitation energy of interest to obtain well converged results.
 Checking the convergence with respect to the number of states included in the calculation is crucial.